 - 1 pinch of salt

-Chocolate chips rolls - made in a frying pan Directions
+Instructions: Chocolate chips rolls – made in a frying pan

-- In a bowl stir together dry yeast, honey and warm milk and set aside for 5 - 10 minutes until it creates the foam.
+In a bowl stir together dry yeast, honey and warm milk.
+Set aside for 5 – 10 minutes until it creates some foam.

-- Heat the frying pan (do not grease it).
-Place the discs on a pan for 30 - 60 seconds, turn to the other side and cook for another 30 - 60 seconds.
+Heat the frying pan (do not grease it).
+Place the discs on a pan for 30 – 60 seconds.
+Flip and cook for another 30 – 60 seconds.
 Repeat this process so that the rolls are cooked through.
 You have to experiment with the flame because too high heat will burn the chocolate and the buns.